All Episodes

 Yeah.

-Clinton leaves Pennsylvania 46 to 43, and by five in Michigan, 45 to 40.
+Clinton leads Pennsylvania 46 to 43 and by five in Michigan, 45 to 40.

-Gary Johnson, libertarian, 7% of the vote in Pennsylvania and Michigan, 10% in Ohio.
+Gary Johnson, Libertarian, 7% of the vote in Pennsylvania and Michigan, 10% in Ohio.

-The Green Party candidate, Jill Stein, these people are going to be there in November.
+These people are going to be there in November.

-So it's it's it's best to calculate them.
+So it's best to calculate them.

 Jill Stein, 2% of the vote in Ohio, Pennsylvania, 3% in Michigan.